-Drinking water, both tap and bottled, may reasonably be expected to contain trace amounts of some contaminants.
-The presence of trace contaminants does not indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the United States Environmental Protection Agency (USEPA) Safe Drinking Water Hotline at (800) 426-4791 or visiting www.epa.gov/your-drinking-water.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the U.S. EPA's Safe Drinking Water Hotline (1-800-426-4791) or visiting www.epa.gov/yourdrinking-water.

-The sources of both tap and bottled drinking water include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of land or through the ground, it can dissolve naturally occurring minerals and can pick up substances resulting from the presence of animals or from human activity.